Load cross-origin resources without CORP headers using `COEP: credentialless`

 For instance, to get a cross-origin isolated environment, the HTTP headers sent are:

 If you have any feedback on this functionality, file an issue at the GitHub repository.

 There are two additional updates coming to mitigate other challenges related to cross-origin isolation:

-Both of these changes are planned to land sometime in Q4 2021.
 Those who registered for the Chrome origin trial to extend the SharedArrayBuffer change due to the above obstacles might be wondering when it will be terminated.
-Originally we announced that it will be terminated in Chrome 96, but we will not do so until these updates are in place.
+Originally we announced that it will be terminated in Chrome 96, but we have decided to postpone this to Chrome 103.

 - Making your website "cross-origin isolated" using COOP and COEP